Cantera/cantera/doc/sphinx/compiling.rst

 Building for Python 2
 .....................

-By default, SCons will attempt to build the new Python module.
-To build the legacy Python module instead, use the SCons option ``python_package=full``.
+By default, SCons will attempt to build the Cython-based Python module for Python 2, if both Numpy and Cython are installed.

 Building for Python 3
 .....................